2016 | 98 mins | Colour | theoretical fiction / docudrama

 My aim in this project was to present a Descartes different from the reductive clichés about him, especially in relation to Queen Kristina.
 This is not a biography but a series of scenes that constitute a double portrait.

-20 euro for the DVD box, consisting of two disks and a book, and please add 3 euro for international shipping (outside the Netherlands)
+20 euro for the DVD box, consisting of two disks and a book, and please add 8 euro for shipping

 To acquire a DVD package, you can make a donation to my current film project, Don Quixote: tristes figures.
 You then send an e-mail to Mieke.G.Bal@gmail.com with the address where you wish the DVD to be sent.
 Please also include the details of your transfer (bank account no., name and date of transfer) or a screen shot of the bank statement.

 The great French philosopher René Descartes died in Stockholm, as a consequence of the insistence of young Swedish Queen Kristina that he visit her, a bit against his will.
 Once there, they didn’t see each other much.
 Although Kristina’s philosophical interest was genuine enough, he was more or less there in a decorative function, as an honorific presence to adorn Kristina’s ambitious project of creating an Academy that would put Sweden’s intellectual elite on the European map.
 But in the chilly palace he caught a flu that deteriorated into pneumonia, and he passed away.
 He left Western thought with a burden and a treasure.
 The burden: a misconstrued dualistic tradition that he really cannot be blamed for.
 In my view, he accepted the dualism of the Catholic Church, but fought against it all his life because it was not reasonable.
 The treasure: a decisive advance in rational thought that, precisely, did not excise the body; nor religion for that matter, as later Enlightenment thought would carry it on.
 The dialectical relationship between reason and a certain kind of madness was not enough recognized.
 Through this project I want to suggest that reason and “madness” can go very well together.